 Click here to test the speed of your internet connection.
 The test will show you whether your connection is strong enough.
 Generally speaking, a good download speed is at least 10 Mbps, while the upload speed should be at least 5 Mbps.

 We hope this article has given you a good overview of the options available to you to access wireless wifi while traveling in your VW Bus.
-Luckily, modern-day technology offers us countless opportunities to access the web without cables.
+Fortunately, modern-day technology offers us countless opportunities to access the web without cables.
 Before departing, we do recommend making a clear assessment of your needs.

 If you are working remotely and require a strong wifi signal and a large amount of GB, you obviously won’t want to rely on cafes or restaurants.
 Therefore, prepare well by doing your research ahead of time.
 Are you traveling in one country or multiple countries?
-How long are you going to be traveling?
+For how long are you going to be traveling?
 The answers to these questions will help decide whether you’ll need a travel sim card or a dongle, or if a mobile hotspot or internet cafe will be sufficient.